Asmiya135/SAARTHI/README.md

 - **Graph-Based Tracking Model:** Integrates scheme data into a dynamic, real-time graph.
 - **Qwen OCR Model:** Extracts text from images and documents for automated verification.
 - **Transcription & Translation APIs:** Enable multi-language interactions and content accessibility.
-- **Ola Maps Integration:** Provides geospatial mapping and route optimization for CSC and kiosk location services.
+- **Google Maps Integration:** Provides geospatial mapping and route optimization for CSC and kiosk location services.

 ## How It Works
 1. **User Sign-Up & Profile Creation:**
    Users register and create profiles by providing key details such as demographics, income, and occupation.
 2. **Graph-Based AI Chatbot Interaction:**
-   SAARTHI processes user queries through a graph-based model combined with Gemini-2.0-Flash.
+   ABHUDAYA processes user queries through a graph-based model combined with Gemini-2.0-Flash.
 By leveraging real-time data scraped from government websites, it effectively maps user profiles to the most relevant schemes.
 3. **Document Upload & Verification:**
    Users upload their documents, which are processed via Qwen OCR.
 Gemini-2.0-Flash then verifies the extracted data to ensure eligibility and compliance.
 4. **Scheme Recommendation:**
    The system suggests tailored government welfare schemes based on user profiles and verified information.
 5. **CSC & Kiosk Locator:**
-   For users with limited connectivity, SAARTHI integrates with Ola Maps to locate nearby CSCs and kiosks, complete with detailed navigation and routing features.
+   For users with limited connectivity, ABHUDAYA integrates with Ola Maps to locate nearby CSCs and kiosks, complete with detailed navigation and routing features.
 6. **Voice Agent Interaction:**
    A dedicated voice-based interface enables interactive conversations in Hindi, Marathi, and English, catering to various user needs.
 7. **Future Expansion:**